bmin7/detection-workshop/README.md

-## Let's Test Your Knowledge!
+## Test Your Knowledge
-Write a detection for each of the following scenarios and run a passing unit test.
-Once you've completed all three - submit your results to the Panther Console.
+This section applies everything we've talked about in the above sections.
+Use each set of sample data as a unit test and create a corresponding detection based on the prompt.
+A passing unit test will show the success of your detection.

 **Steps for Each Rule**
 1. Create a new rule in the Panther Console